vita-student-projects/video_panoptic_segmentation_gr30/readme.md

 ## Experimental setup
 With both architectures, we kept consistency of the training procedure.
-In both cases, we used the following experimental setup:
+We used the following experimental setup:
-- Backbone: ResNet50 pre-trained on ImageNet
+- Backbone: ResNet50 pre-trained on ImageNet for Video K-net, ResNet50 pre-trained on Imagenet with Features Pyramid Network for Pix2Seq-D
 - pre-training on Cityscapes
 - training on KITTI-step
 See the following section for more information on datasets.

 In the Video K-net case, we used the checkpoints provided by the authors of the paper for the pre-training on Cityscapes.
 In the Pix2Seq-D case, we ran the pre-training on Cityscapes ourselves from scratch, and then also the training on KITTI-STEP for Video Panoptic Segmentation.

 We both did qualitative and quantitative evaluations.
-The qualitative comprised creating a script to visualize a gif video to see the colored panoptic masks.
+The qualitative comprised creating a script to visualize a gif video to see the colored panoptic masks and do visual inspection, together with comparison with the ground truth.
 The quantitative comprised the following measures:
 - Segmentation and tracking quality (STQ).
 STQ takes into account both segmentation quality (how accurate the object boundaries are) and tracking quality (how well the objects are tracked across consecutive frames).
 - Association Quality (AQ).
 AQ assesses the quality of the association between the identified segments and the ground truth objects in video panoptic segmentation.
 It measures how well the model assigns the correct identity to each segment, indicating the accuracy of the instance-level association.